aptise/peter_sslers/README.md

 	# - test suite that responds to public requests
 	export SSL_LETSENCRYPT_API_VALIDATES=True

-Tests are done on a SQLite database as specified in `test.ini` AND WILL REQUIRE CUSTOMIZATION FOR YOUR OPENSSL location

-The `test.ini` should also reflect the openssl for your distribution.
-YOU PROBABLY HAVE TO EDIT THIS.
+Tests are done on a SQLite database as specified in `test.ini` AND MAY REQUIRE CUSTOMIZATION FOR YOUR OPENSSL location.
+The `test.ini` should also reflect the OpenSSL for your distribution.
+Do not edit `test.ini` though, instead create a `test_local.ini` file and set an environment variable to use that file.
+More info on this is available in the development readme file.

 `test_data/` contains the keys and Certificates used for testing

-You can overwrite the testdb; beware that it CAN NOT run as a memory db.  it must be a disk file due to how the tests are structured.
+You can overwrite the testdb; beware that it CAN NOT run as a memory db.
+It must be a disk file due to how the tests are structured.

 If running tests against the LetsEncrypt test API, there are some extra configurations to note:

 * `SSL_TEST_DOMAINS` should reflect one or more domains which point to the IP address the server runs on.
 This will be used for verification challenges.